maxim-top/im.gitbook/en/quick-start/push-dev-guide.md

 ### Push SDK integration description

-Maximtop Push is developed based on Maximtop IM technology, which can have both push and IM services with only one integration, improving R\&D efficiency and greatly reducing IT expenditure of enterprises.
+Lanying Push is developed based on Lanying IM technology, which can have both push and IM services with only one integration, improving R\&D efficiency and greatly reducing IT expenditure of enterprises.

-No extra fee for using Maximtop Push.
+No extra fee for using Lanying Push.

-Since the channels of major vendors are supported by default, in order to further reduce the difficulty of integration, certificate settings and updating mechanism are also built into the implementation of Maximtop Push.
-Simply put, after Maximtop Push integrated, developer only needs to set the certificates pushed by each vendor on the console, and the front end will package the vendor push SDKs, which can automatically complete the adaptation of the system vendor.
+Since the channels of major vendors are supported by default, in order to further reduce the difficulty of integration, certificate settings and updating mechanism are also built into the implementation of Lanying Push.
+Simply put, after Lanying Push integrated, developer only needs to set the certificates pushed by each vendor on the console, and the front end will package the vendor push SDKs, which can automatically complete the adaptation of the system vendor.
 It is no longer necessary to adjust the application and settings of various push tokens.

-Note: Unlike other push vendors, Maximtop Push SDK focuses on the construction and serving of push channels, and does not collect terminal information.
+Note: Unlike other push vendors, Lanying Push SDK focuses on the construction and serving of push channels, and does not collect terminal information.
 If you have similar advertising business, you need to integrate the advertising SDK separately, or set business data tags through the interface before you can use it.

-As mentioned earlier, since Maximtop Push SDK and IM SDK are the same SDK, the push function only adds a push interface to the original IM SDK.
-Therefore, the integration method is the same as that of IM SDK, and the quick integration document can also be found inMaximtop IM for Android Quick Integration，Maximtop IM for iOS Quick Integration。
+As mentioned earlier, since Lanying Push SDK and IM SDK are the same SDK, the push function only adds a push interface to the original IM SDK.
+Therefore, the integration method is the same as that of IM SDK, and the quick integration document can also be found in Lanying IM for Android Quick Integration，Lanying IM for iOS Quick Integration。

 ### SDK architecture